DevGeniusCode/GenWND/readme.md

-# WNDEdit - Tool for Analyzing and Editing WND Files
+# GenWND - Tool for Analyzing and Editing WND Files

-**WNDEdit** is a software tool designed to analyze and edit **WND** files, which contain UI settings for the game **Command & Conquer: Generals – Zero Hour**.
+**GenWND** is a software tool designed to analyze and edit **WND** files, which contain UI settings for the game **Command & Conquer: Generals – Zero Hour**.
 The tool allows for loading, analyzing, and displaying window (Windows) objects from a WND file in a graphical and organized manner.
 It was built using **PyQt6** and provides an intuitive user interface for managing and understanding WND files.

-The project is inspired by an existing proprietary software with the same name, developed by deezer.
-The goal of WNDEdit is to enhance the functionality and features of the original tool, while maintaining the original purpose and design.
+The project is inspired by an existing proprietary software with the name WNDEdit, developed by deezer.
+The goal of GenWND is to enhance the functionality and features of the original tool, while maintaining the original purpose and design.

 ## Project Structure